Schoolboy in high school class

 Study For and Take the Admissions Test

 Because a good score on the ISEE can significantly improve your chances of acceptance to the school of your choice, it’s your responsibility as a student to study for this exam.
-Developing a study plan, learning about the structure of the exam, studying the concepts that youtested, and practicing test-taking strategies ahead of time to set yourself up for success.
+Developing a study plan, learning about the structure of the exam, studying the concepts that you’ll be tested on, and practicing test-taking strategies ahead of time are all ways you can set yourself up for success.

 Sections of the Upper Level ISEE

-If you need outside help to guide you through your admissions exam prep, Piqosity is here to help you!
+If you’re on your way to taking a private school admissions exam, Piqosity is here to help!
 Along with our full-length, online ELA and Math courses for grades 6-11, we offer a full ISEE test prep course for the Upper Level ISEE, which includes 10 practice exams, dozens of concept lessons, personalized practice software, and more!

 The best part?
 You can try out all of Piqosity’s features with our free community account.
 When you’re ready to upgrade, Piqosity’s year-long accounts start at only $89.
 Plus, get a 10% off coupon just by signing up for our mailing list!